Vojan-Najov/Square/README.md

-# Squere
+# SquareBrush

-The program of drawing a square.
-OpenGL, Fixed-function pipeline.
+The program of drawing by square brush.